- Lung Cancer Basics

 |Late registration (August 15 - September 25)||$275||$350|

 The refund deadline is September 15.
 A refund will be given, less a $35 processing fee.

-The hotel room rate is $149 plus taxes.
+The hotel room rate is $149 single/$169 double plus taxes.
+The room block will close August 31 and these rates cannot be guaranteed after that date.
 You will receive reservation information with your registration confirmation letter.